 Q: Can I run GraphSense on my local computer or a Raspberry Pi?

-GraphSense processes hundreds of millions of transactions and requires quite some RAM and disk space.
+GraphSense processes billions of transactions and requires quite some RAM and disk space.
 Unfortunately, your computer most likely doesn’t have enough hardware resources for processing and storing vast amounts of transactions and derived statics.
 You can, however, run each component in development mode, just as we do it.
 Please check the README files in each repository.s

 Q: Can I run the GraphSense Dashboard without setting up an Apache Spark / Cassandra cluster?